 During the same Nude Tour, Rosie Gaines complained that she was being mistreated by dancers Tony M., Kirky J. and Damon Dickson, but Prince simply moved her to Mavis Staples' tour bus instead of reprimanding them.

 Kevin Smith has a diatribe on Prince's eccentric behavior after Prince asked Smith to direct a short film for him.

 The Immodest Orgasm: The end of "International Lover", complete with one of Prince's famous screams.

 Last Note Nightmare: "Do Me, Baby" is pretty soothing for the most part, but the very end is pretty creepy and ominous sounding.
-"Gotta Broken Heart Again" is a simple ballad that ends with what sounds like a gunshot.
+"Gotta Broken Heart Again" is a simple ballad that ends with a massively amplified guitar thunk that sounds like a gunshot.